-Figure 2 (a) Total number of compounds detected above MDL in the raw water at the different sites. (b) The fraction of the number of detected compounds (in relation to total) shown on a compound category basis for each site.
-Compounds detected above MDL and their concentrations are given in Table A4 in the Supporting Information.
+Figure 2 (a) Total number of compounds detected above MDL in raw and drinking (finished) water at the different sites.
+Su Tai shows the average (and error bars) of samples from N1 and N2 (n=6: 2 sites, 2 sampling occasions and 1 duplicate sample), while other bars show the result from n=1; (b) The fraction of the number of detected compounds (in relation to total) is shown on a compound category basis for each site.
+Compounds detected above MDL and their concentrations are given in Table A4 in Supporting Information.
+RN=river network.

-The total concentrations of the micropollutants in the raw water (Figure 3) showed that the wetland river network (RN) was the most polluted site (4 000 ng L-1), followed by the Tai Hu Lake (1 600 ng L-1 for Su Tai and Wu Tai, respectively; same source using water).
+The total concentrations of the micropollutants in the raw water (Figure 3) showed that the wetland river network was the most polluted site with respect to organic micropollutants (4 000 ng L-1), followed by the Tai Hu Lake (1 600 ng L-1 for Su Tai and Wu Tai, respectively; using the same source water).
 As expected, Yangtze, with its raw water already treated through serval steps at another DWTP (Figure 1b), showed the lowest total level (1 000 ng L-1).

 Overall, the most prevalent micropollutant was sucralose (food additive), which contributed to about one quarter of the total concentration in the water from Su Tai and Wu Tai (Figure 3), and even more in the water from the Yangtze River (48%; Figure 3).
-In contrast, sucralose made up only 5% of the total concentration in the river network (RN).
-Sucralose is frequently detected in rivers and lakes all over the world, with a reported concentration range of 0.08-1.0 μg L-1 in Europe [20] and 200-400 ng L-1 in north China [22].
+In contrast, sucralose made up only 5% of the total concentration in the river network.
+Sucralose is frequently detected in rivers and lakes all over the world, with a reported concentration range of 0.08-1.0 μg L-1 in Europe [20], 18-175 ng L-1 in River Rhine [21], and 200-400 ng L-1 in northern China [22].

-There were also clear differences in the composition of the three source waters: Yangtze, river network and Tai Hu (Su Tai/Wu Tai).
-In the river network (RN), the fraction made up by pesticides was 71% of the cumulative concentration, which was significantly higher than at the other three sites (8-23%; Fig. 3).
-The cumulative concentration was 2 800 ng L-1, which is almost 10 times higher than the average concentrations at Tai Hu (340 ± 100 ng L-1ng L-1) and 30 times higher than the Yangtze River raw water (97 ng L-1).
-The reason for the high dominance of pesticides in the river network (RN) can be attributed to the land use in the river catchment, which has a high proportion of agricultural areas.
+There were also other clear differences in the composition of the three source waters: Yangtze, river network and Tai Hu (Su Tai/Wu Tai).
+In the river network, the fraction made up by pesticides was 71% of the cumulative concentration, which was significantly higher than at the other three sites (8-23%; Fig. 3).
+The cumulative concentration was 2 800 ng L-1 in the river network, which is almost 10 times higher than the average concentrations at Tai Hu (340 ± 100 ng L-1) and 30 times higher than the Yangtze River raw water (97 ng L-1).
+The reason for the high dominance of pesticides in the river network can be attributed to the land use in the river catchment, which has a high proportion of agricultural areas.
 Moreover, although both Su Tai and Wu Tai are using Lake Tai Hu raw water, the Su Tai samples showed higher levels (370 ± 47 ng L-1; 23% of total) than that at Wu Tai (130 ng L-1; 8%).
-The pesticides with the highest concentrations at RN were carbendazim, imidacloprid, bentazon and azoxystrobin, which were detected at levels in the range 420-670 ng L-1.
-Overall (all sites), other common pesticides included bentazon (85 ± 47 ng L-1), carbendazim (60 ± 40 ng L-1), DEET (38 ± 32 ng L-1) and atrazine (32 ± 11 ng L-1) which showed high detection frequency in source waters.
-These concentrations are higher those reported from Europe, where e.g., DEET averaged 4.0 ng L-1 and atrazine averaged 2.2 ng L-1 in a study by Robles-Molina et al. (2014) [23]ng L-1 [21].
+The pesticides with the highest concentrations at river network were carbendazim, imidacloprid, bentazon and azoxystrobin, which were detected at levels in the range 420-670 ng L-1.
+Overall (all sites), other common pesticides included bentazon (85 ± 47 ng L-1), carbendazim (60 ± 40 ng L-1), N, N-diethyl-m-toluamide (DEET) (38 ± 32 ng L-1) and atrazine (32 ± 11 ng L-1), which showed high detection frequency in source waters.
+These concentrations are corresponding or higher to those reported from Europe, where e.g., DEET averaged 4.0 ng L-1 and atrazine averaged 2.2 ng L-1 in rivers in southeast Spain [23], and reported concentration ranges in River Rhine were 1-16 ng L-1 for bentazone, 7-105 ng L-1 carbendazim, 6-120 ng L-1 for DEET, and 1-6 ng L-1 for atrazine [21].